charlieporth1/64x64-LED-Raspberry-Pi-Pihole-Monitor-/README.md

 # 64x64 LED Raspberry Pi Pi-Hole Monitor
 ## Project overview
-This project using the Adafruit 64x64 LED panel to monitor my PiHole setup remotely and can be run locally You can purchase a Adafruit 64x64 LED panel [here](https://www.adafruit.com/product/3649) This project was built and tested with Python3.7
+This project uses Adafruit's 64x64 LED panel to monitor my PiHole setup remotely or locally (Internet or Intranet) and can be run locally
+You can purchase a Adafruit 64x64 LED panel [here](https://www.adafruit.com/product/3649) This project was built and tested with Python3.7
 This project installs [this library](https://github.com/hzeller/rpi-rgb-led-matrix/) in order to print on the display